se1phine/QuickSouls/README.md

+Forked and added support for Elden Ring.

+---

 # QuickSouls
 Simple quicksave utility for Dark Souls games (PC), written in C#.
 Press hotkey to do a quicksave, leave to main menu if you want to reload and press hotkey to restore quicksave.
 This will NOT save a 1:1 game state but killed enemies, found items etc. are preserved.